-How to Temporarily Close a Google My Business Listing
+How to Add & Remove the Temporarily Closed Label on a Google My Business Listing

 Posted by Joy Hawkins

 The temporarily closed label has been around for several years but is not a very utilized feature currently.
 It is meant to be used when your business is closing for an extended length of time, but not permanently.

 How do you temporarily close your Google My Business listing?

 To get your Google My Business listing marked “temporarily closed” you can go into the Google My Business dashboard and on the info tab there should be an option to mark it as closed temporarily:

 How to Remove the Temporarily Closed Label in Google My Business

 If you want to re-open your listing after marking it as temporarily closed, normally you can do this by going to the Info tab inside Google My Business.
 Right beside where you edit the address there should be a few buttons off to the right that look like this: